jacobkap/crimebythenumbers/docs/intro-to-r.md

 At the top right is the Console panel.
 Here you can write code, hit enter/return, and R will run that code.
 If you write `2+2` it will return (in this case that just mean it will print an answer) 4.
 This is useful for doing something simple like using R as a calculator or quickly looking at data.
 In most cases during research this is where you'd do something that you don't care to keep.
 This is because when you restart R it won't save anything written in the Console.
 To do reproducible research or to be able to collaborate with others you need a way to keep the code you've written.

-The way to keep the code you've written in a file that you can open later or share with someone else is by writing code in an R Script.
+The way to keep the code you've written in a file that you can open later or share with someone else is by writing code in an R Script (if you're familiar with Stata, an R Script is just like a .do file).
 An R Script is essentially a text file (similar to a Word document) where you write code.
 To run code in an R Script just click on a line of code or highlight several lines and hit enter/return or click the "Run" button on the top left of the Source panel.
 You'll see the lines of code run in the Console and any output (if your code has an output) will be shown there too (making a plot will be shown in a different panel as we'll see soon).
 For code that you don't want to run, called comments, start the line with a pound sign # and that line will not be run (it will still print in the console if you run it but it won't do anything).

 The Source panel is where the R Scripts will be and is located at the top left on the image below.
 It is good practice to do all of your code writing in an R Script - even if you delete some lines of code later - as it eliminates the possibility of losing code or forgetting what you wrote.
 Having all the code in front of you in a text file also makes it easier to understand the flow of code from start to finish to a task - an issue we'll discuss more in later lessons.